dropbox/dropbox-sdk-rust/README.md

 However, that said,
 * The SDK is usable!
 * We are happy to get feedback and/or pull requests from the community!
+See..
+[CONTRIBUTING.md][contributing] for more information.

 ## A Note on Semver